stefan-kolb/nucleus/README.md

 #### API endpoints

-The API of PaaSal is documented by the use of [swagger](http://swagger.io).
+The API of PaaSal is documented via [swagger](http://swagger.io).
-After your started a server instance, you can access an interactive [swagger-ui](https://github.com/swagger-api/swagger-ui) at the `/docs` path.
+After you started a server instance, you can access an interactive [swagger-ui](https://github.com/swagger-api/swagger-ui) at the `/docs` path.

 ## Functionality